DalalBinhamoud/ParkAround/README.md

 - **Real nearby Parking Spots:** Display real response of nearby parking spots based on user location within a  radius (e.g., 5 km).

 - **Multiple Active Reservations:** Support multiple active parking sessions for users with more than one car, linking reservations to specific vehicle identifiers.
+Also, enhance tracking of sessions in when app is in background

 - **Favorite Parking Spots:** Enable users to save and quickly access favorite parking locations.